teachingaway/teachingaway.github.io/_posts/2014-01-01-term-sheets-seed-and-series-a.md

 [A Quick Hack for Speeding up Term Sheet and other Negotiations](http://www.bothsidesofthetable.com/2012/03/17/a-quick-hack-for-speeding-up-term-sheet-and-other-negotiations/). [*Mark Suster*](https://twitter.com/msuster), 2012.
 Throw a “signing party” where everyone flies to a single location, and stays in a hotel together until the deal was completed.

+[Because It’s Standard](http://avc.com/2013/04/because-its-standard/). [*Fred Wilson*](https://twitter.com/fredwilson), 2013.
+From Morty, negotiating with Fred:

+> I don't give a fuck that you always get this provision.
+Doesn't mean shit to me.
+This deal will be the first time you don't get it if you don't explain why you need it.

+Later, Fred basically agrees: "Nothing is standard.
+You either need it or you don't.
+Explain why you need it and most of the time you'll get it or something like it as long as both sides really want to make a deal."

 ## Exploding Offers